Jia Jianhu: Execution

 Shortly after his arrest, Jia confessed to the two murders, claiming that he had used their services before ultimately killing them.
-To the shock of the investigators, he additionally claimed responsibility for ten more homicides dating back to 1998, providing accurate details to the respective crime scenes.
+To the shock of the investigators, he additionally claimed responsibility for ten more homicides dating back to 1998, providing accurate details about the respective crime scenes.
 He was subsequently convicted and sentenced to death for the murders by the Taiyuan Intermediate Court.
-On December 27, 2004, he was shot at an undisclosed prison in Taiyuan, along with eight other criminals convicted for unrelated crimes.
+On December 27, 2004, he was executed by shooting at an undisclosed prison in Taiyuan, along with eight other criminals convicted for unrelated crimes.